billkarsh/SpikeGLX/sglhome/docs/index.md

 These required driver files are not included in your SpikeGLX release.

-1. Click the link below for your Windows OS version.
+1. Click the link below for your API vand Windows OS version.
 2. Unzip the folder into your local folder of SpikeGLX-related stuff.
 3. Follow the installation ReadMe in the download.